JoramKeijser/JoramKeijser.github.io/_posts/2022-04-21-mutations.md

 <span class="caption" STYLE="font-size:85%"> The Luria-Delbruck experiment, for which the competing hypotheses of induced and spontaneous mutations predict different numbers of surviving bacteria.
 Source: [Wikipedia](https://en.wikipedia.org/wiki/Luria%E2%80%93Delbr%C3%BCck_experiment#/media/File:Luria-delbruck_diagram.svg
 ). </span>

-First, suppose resistance was induced by the presence of T1, and assume each bacterium has a similar probability of gaining resistance.
-If we expose many equally sized *E. coli* populations to T1, the law of large numbers predicts we can expect each population to have similar numbers of survivors.
+First, suppose resistance was induced by the presence of T1.
+If we expose many equally sized *E. coli* populations to T1, the law of large numbers predicts that each population has similar numbers of survivors.

-The spontaneous resistance model, on the other hand, predicts large fluctuations in the number of survivors from different populations.
+The spontaneous resistance model, on the other hand, predicts that the number of survivors should fluctuate across populations.
 If mutations occurred absent T1, this could have happened any time during the growth of the population.
 Had it occurred at the very start, most of the population should have inherited the resistance, and would have survived.
 But had it occurred at the very end, only a few members would have survived.

 So here’s the experiment Luria conducted.
-He started by putting single *E. coli* in tubes, and let them replicate until they had grown to large populations.
+He let individual bacteria replicate until each had generated a large population.
 Thanks to *E. coli’s* fast replication times, this took only a day.
-Then, he added T1 phages to the population which invariably killed many bacteria, although some survived.
-Crucially, the number of survivors varied by several orders of magnitude across different populations.
+Then, he added T1 phages to the populations, invariably killing. many bacteria.
+Some surived, though, and the number of survivors varied by several orders of magnitude across different populations.
 In those with many survivors, T1 resistance must have occurred long before the T1 exposure, rather than in response to the T1 presence.

 Their findings earned Luria (along with Max Delbruck and Alfred Hershey) the 1969 Nobel prize in Physiology or Medicine.
 By then, other experiments had supported their conclusion that mutations occur independently of their fitness effects, establishing it as a central principle of evolutionary genetics[^4].